 ESSA Transition FAQs, Webinars, and Dear Colleague Letters

-This document addresses the changes that the Every Student Succeeds Act made to the Title I, Part A equitable services requirements in the Elementary and Secondary Education Act of 1965.
-It updates the Department’s previously released guidance.
-This document is posted for stakeholder review and comment through April 9, 2019.
+- This document combines existing information on within-district Title I, Part A allocations (that currently exists in multiple places) to make the information easier for States and LEAs to access and use.
+It also updates the information to be consistent with the requirements in the ESEA of 1965, as amended by the Every Student Succeeds Act, identifying the requirements and options that the ESEA provides them with respect to within-district allocations.
+This document is posted for stakeholder review and comment through April 10, 2020.
 We ask that you refrain from providing line-edits of the document.
-Instead, please submit substantive comments about the content of the draft, including feedback on any additional topics you would like to see included, to email@example.com by April 9, 2019.
+Instead, please submit substantive comments about the content of the draft, including feedback on any additional topics you would like to see included, to OESE.Feedback@ed.gov.
 We will consider comments in making revisions but will not provide responses to individual comments.

 - ESSA Webinar Audio Recording (October 13, 2016)